ConorAEA96/Football/README.md

 #### 6. prediction.py
 - With using processed data, train a ML model to predict future results
 #### 7. model.py
-- I/O file where the functions from the above files are actually executed
+- I/O file where the functions from the above files are actually executed.Hello

 &nbsp;
 &nbsp;